hsushipei1/satellite_image_downloader/README.md

 `StartTime & EndTime`: Start time and end time of images in a row.
 The format is yyyymmddHHMM where yyyy is year(like 2016); mm is month; dd is day; HH is hour; MM us minute.
 For example: 201602041250

 `DirectoryName`: Create a new directory and downloaded image will be saved into it.

+## Applications
+You can use job scheduler program (like Cron or simply shell scripting) to control SID to download images regularly.